-Applied Behavior Analysis Graduate Programs
+Applied Behavior Analysis (ABA) Graduate Programs in Canada

-Applied Behavior Analysis (ABA) programs explore the scientific study of learning and behavior.i ABA uses techniques and principles to bring about positive change in behavior.
+ABA therapy uses techniques and principles to bring about positive change in behavior.
 These practices are based on theories of how people learn.

-Applied behavioral analysis is an objective discipline.
-As such, ABA degree programs often focus on the data analysis of observed behaviors.
+Applied Behavior Analysis (ABA) programs explore the scientific study of learning and behavior to help students prepare to provide this support.i As applied behavioral analysis is an objective discipline, programs often focus on the data analysis of observed behaviors.

 The goal of Applied Behavior Analysis is to help people who have mental illness, autism, developmental disabilities, or other behavior challenges make socially significant behavior changes.